lk-ek/npn-pnp-h-bridge/README.md

 - Input resistors and capacitors are used for filtering and protection.
 - BJTs are used in complementary pairs (NPN/PNP) for each half-bridge.
 - The BAT54S dual-diodes serve as a baker clamp to help the BJTs switch faster and reduce shoot-through from 2-3us to 0.5us in the simulation
-- I have not yet tested how much current this schematic can tolerate (depending on transistors and thermal limits).
-So far, 210mA worked fine without anything getting noticably warm.
+- So far, a one-sided load of 210mA worked fine without anything getting noticably warm.
 In theory, it should tolerate at least 250mA on each side of the H-Bridge, so at least 500mA in total, but this is so far untested.
 - Load: connected between `O1` and `O2` (e.g., antiparallel LEDs or small DC motor)
 - You can use [WLED](https://kno.wled.ge/) to drive the inputs - select "PWM CCT" as LED-type.
 For the phase-shifted PWM to work, you might need to use a beta version from [wled-install.github.io](https://wled-install.github.io/) - 0.16 nightly worked for me.
 - [ESPHome](https://esphome.io) works as well, see example below